AnotherSeawhite/dungeonscombat/README.md

 ## Note
 This addon focuses on compatibility with other addons and highly-moddable features, so that you can implement it and add contents for your creations. **It's not a 100% complete imitation of Minecraft Dungeons' mechanics.** Many features from the game are absent in this addon, such as weapons, enemies, combat roll and etc.

 _**Warning: This addon contains `player.entity.json`, which might break other animations and/or custom model related addons!
-You can avoid this by editing other addons' `player.entity.json` file to have Dungeons Combat properties.**_
+You can avoid this by editing other addons' `player.entity.json` file to have Dungeons Combat properties.
+Refer to README inside addon files for compatibility!**_

 ### Limits
 Because of lack of my coding knowledge, some features in Minecraft may not be properly implemented or be unplayable/unusable, such as: